elliotkendall/pdf2slides/README.md

 Or install them with APT if you're running Debian and friends:

-`sudo apt-get install python-pgmagick python-oauth2client python-googleapi`
+`sudo apt-get install python-wand python-oauth2client python-googleapi`

 ## Google Setup